davemake/paypal_api/README.markdown

 # usable information
 response.success? # true if successful
-response[:correlation_id] # correlation id string returned by paypal response[:transaction_id] # transaction id string, not return on all calls
+response[:correlation_id] # correlation id string returned by paypal transaction_id = response[:transaction_id] # transaction id string, not return on all calls

+# in this example, since the first request was an authorization, you can then capture it
+request2 = Paypal::PaymentsPro.do_capture # returns instance of Paypal::DoCaptureRequest

+request2.authorization_id = transaction_id
+request2.amt = 10.00

+response2 = request2.make

+response2.success?
 ```

 ### Adaptive Payments Example